2025 NCAA Division III football season

-The 2025 NCAA Division III football season will be the component of the 2025 college football season organized by the NCAA at the Division III level in the United States.
-The regular season began on September 4 and will end on November 15.
-This will be the 52nd season that the NCAA has sponsored a Division III championship.
+The 2025 NCAA Division III football season was the component of the 2025 college football season organized by the NCAA at the Division III level in the United States.
+The regular season began on September 4 and ended on November 15.
+This was the 52nd season that the NCAA has sponsored a Division III championship.

-North Central (IL) is the defending national champion.
+North Central (IL) was the defending champion.

-The season's playoffs will be played between November 22 and January 4, 2026, culminating in the national championship—also known as the Stagg Bowl—at Tom Benson Hall of Fame Stadium in Canton, Ohio.
+The season's playoffs were played between November 22 and January 4, 2026, culminating in the national championship—also known as the Stagg Bowl—at Tom Benson Hall of Fame Stadium in Canton, Ohio.
+Wisconsin–River Falls won the 2026 Stagg Bowl 24–14 over North Central (IL).